kartotherian/kartotherian/packages/tilerator/README.md

 This mode tells Tilerator to generate more than one zoom level with one request.
 Given a tip of the pyramid - a tile at a given zoom level (baseZoom), the pyramid will contain all the tiles under the given tile (higher zooms), and all the tiles that contain the given tile (lower zooms).
 So a baseZoom+1 zoom will be the 4 tiles corresponding to the tip tile, and baseZoom+2 will have the 16 tiles, etc.
-With all zooms lower than baseZoom, it will always be one tile per zoom that contains the tip.
+For all zoom levels lower than baseZoom, Tilerator will add just one tile per zoom that contains the tip tile.
-Tilerator will only generate the range of zooms requested, which could be different from the baseZoom.
+Tilerator will only generate the range of zooms requested, which does not have to contain the baseZoom (a cross-section of the piramid)
-The base zoom may contain more than one tile or even a whole zoom level.
+The base zoom may contain more than just one tile or even a whole zoom level.
 Use idxFrom & idxBefore to specify the tile range, or (x,y) for just one tile.

 This feature could be useful for the tile invalidation.
 For example, a user edited a tile at Z=16, and the system automatically scheduled tile refresh at Z=10..17)